paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-038-distribution-and-marketing-of-agricultural-products.md

   (C) boars or stags.

+(9) **Negotiated formula purchase** — The term “negotiated formula purchase” means a swine or pork market formula purchase under which—

+  (A) the formula is determined by negotiation on a lot-by-lot basis; and

+  (B) the swine are scheduled for delivery to the packer not later than 14 days after the date on which the formula is negotiated and swine are committed to the packer.

-(9) **Noncarcass merit premium** — The term “noncarcass merit premium” means an increase in the base price of the swine offered by an individual packer or packing plant, based on any factor other than the characteristics of the carcass, if the actual amount of the premium is known before the sale and delivery of the swine.
+(10) **Noncarcass merit premium** — The term “noncarcass merit premium” means an increase in the base price of the swine offered by an individual packer or packing plant, based on any factor other than the characteristics of the carcass, if the actual amount of the premium is known before the sale and delivery of the swine.

-(10) **Other market formula purchase**
+(11) **Other market formula purchase**

   (A) *In general* — The term “other market formula purchase” means a purchase of swine by a packer in which the pricing mechanism is a formula price based on any market other than the market for swine, pork, or a pork product.

   (B) *Inclusion* — The term “other market formula purchase” includes a formula purchase in a case in which the price formula is based on one or more futures or options contracts.

-(11) **Other purchase arrangement** — The term “other purchase arrangement” means a purchase of swine by a packer that—
+(12) **Other purchase arrangement** — The term “other purchase arrangement” means a purchase of swine by a packer that—

-  (A) is not a negotiated purchase, swine or pork market formula purchase, or other market formula purchase; and
+  (A) is not a negotiated purchase, swine or pork market formula purchase, negotiated formula purchase, or other market formula purchase; and

   (B) does not involve packer-owned swine.

-(12) **Packer** — The term “packer” means any person engaged in the business of buying swine in commerce for purposes of slaughter, of manufacturing or preparing meats or meat food products from swine for sale or shipment in commerce, or of marketing meats or meat food products from swine in an unmanufactured form acting as a wholesale broker, dealer, or distributor in commerce, except that—
+(13) **Packer** — The term “packer” means any person engaged in the business of buying swine in commerce for purposes of slaughter, of manufacturing or preparing meats or meat food products from swine for sale or shipment in commerce, or of marketing meats or meat food products from swine in an unmanufactured form acting as a wholesale broker, dealer, or distributor in commerce, except that—

   (A) the term includes only a swine processing plant that is federally inspected;